SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 Returns a list of all triggers available for this controller function.
 A button class might return ["Push"], beacause only this single functionality is provided, whereas a dial function might return ["Increase", "Decrease"].

 #### *Hotkeys[trigger :: String := false]*
 Returns all the hotkeys for all triggers handled by this controller function.
 Depending on the argument, this might be a map for all triggers or the result for one specific trigger.
-See the [original method](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#hotkeystrigger--string--false-astext--boolean--false) in *ControllerFunction* for more information.
+See the [original method](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#hotkeystrigger--string--false-astext--boolean--false) in *Function* for more information.

 #### *Actions[trigger :: String := false]*
 Similar to the *Hotkeys* property, this property returns the defined actions.
-See the [original method](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#actionstrigger--string--false-astext--boolean--false) in *ControllerFunction* for more information.
+See the [original method](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#actionstrigger--string--false-astext--boolean--false) in *Function* for more information.

 ### Public Methods

-#### *__New(controller :: SimulatorController, function :: ControllerFunction)*
+#### *__New(controller :: SimulatorController, function :: Function)*
-Constructs an instance of *SimulatorControllerFunction*.
-The supplied function must be an instance of wrapped class [ControllerFunction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-controllerfunction-extends-configurationitem-classesahk).
+Constructs an instance of *ControllerFunction*.
+The supplied *function* must be an instance of wrapped class [Function](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-function-extends-configurationitem-classesahk), which provides the configuration information.

 #### *enable(trigger :: String)*
 Enables the given trigger (for example "Push") for this controller function, which means, that the connected action can be triggered by the hardware controller.